baksogen/cocos2dx-anim/README.md

 cocos2dx-anim
 =============
-cocos2d-x is lack of frame animation support, so I will migrate some code of WiEngine.
+cocos2d-x is lack of frame animation support, so I ported the AFC animation feature of WiEngine.
+Now it is fully available in cocos2d-x.
+Oh, but please read below Known-Issue.

 Known-Issue
 =============